4rt3ry/JSBeats/README.md

 -  lowercase-dashes

 ### JavaScript
-All scripts should be in modular scope
+- All scripts should be in modular scope
+- Use of `var` is prohibited
+- All utility functions must be pure functions

 `let`, `const`